-15.3.3 Build CGE Applications Using Pre-built Main Entry Points
+13.2.3 Use CGE API via Pre-built Main Entry Points

 This procedure illustrates a use-case where developers can run the main entry points in the cge-java-examples-v1.0.0-with-dependencies.jar file directly.
 These correspond with the example Java files containing the source line public static void main(String[] args), of which there are several, for example: ./com/cray/cge/api/examples/Shutdown.java.
-See Source Code Extraction on page 145 for the location of Shutdown.java.
+See Extracting the source code on page 131 for the location of Shutdown.java.

-From any directory that contains cge-java-examples-vX.Y.Z-with-dependencies.jar.
+From any directory that contains cge-java-examples-vX.
+Y. Z-with-dependencies.jar.
 The following examples show actual paths to datasets and repositories.